trytomakeyouprivate/main/README.md

 ## Suggested Requirements
 - installation of Silverblue (or other version of immutable Fedora) on a LUKS encrypted HDD/SSD.

+## Installation Instructions
+Details to follow...

+## Post-installation Instructions
+1. Configure and enable USBGuard - details to follow
+2. Configure and restart DNSCrypt-proxy
+3. Consider installing a more secure and private out-of-the-box browser
+4. Use a VPN on non-WPA3 wifi connections

 ## Help Welcome
 People needed to:
 - Create logo
 - Test builds
 - Document use cases
+- Suggest ideas and improvements